Norfork Lake Slab Crappie

 And Tim Partin of 101 Grocery and Bait

 When some folks catch a 9” crappie, they may consider having it mounted.
 On Norfork Lake crappie must be at least 10” to be considered for the live well.
 That is the minimum size of a keeper.

 When the water temperature is right, the cloud cover good, and the planets are properly aligned, crappie fishing is incredible.
 You’ll be throwing that 10 incher back to make room for the more normal 12 to 14 inch fish.
 With a daily limit of 15, your nights may seem very long as you wait to get back on the brush piles the next morning.

 Where are those piles you might ask?
 The Norfork Lake resort owners know, as does the bait shop guys and most marina staff.
 Just ask, it just doesn’t get any easier.
-Well, actual it does because many of these folks have lake maps with known brush piles accurately marked.
+Well, actually it does because many of these folks have lake maps with known brush piles accurately marked.
 Now it can’t be much easier.
 Well….. no. The local lake managers have place marker signs mid-pile of the brush on trees and sign posts along the lake shore.
+Recently, all of the brush piles have been re-freshed and re-built.
 So with a pair of binoculars, some dollar store reading glasses, and maybe a cheap graph, you should have no problem finding the piles.
 But if by chance you still struggle, you might consider jugin’’ for catfish.

 Fall, Winter, and Spring Crappie Fishing

 During the cooler weather, October through April, crappie fishing really picks up.
 They move into shallows in the many brush piles that have been added to the lake for fish cover.
 We find that when adding our own brush piles, the crappie move in almost immediately.
 On any given day, people are surprised by the size of the crappies caught on Lake Norfork.
 It is common for these fish to be in the 12 to 15 inch size.
 You can catch them around boat docks on a regular basis in this same size range.